abelmewleddeg/motion_ecc/README.md

 (5) Add response time to saved response matrix

-(6) Plot output of staircases + some measure of performance
+(6) Plot output of staircases + some measure of performance.
+What happens when output of staircase is negative?
+Set params to -20 to 20

 (7) Instructions?
 Practice?